Line lasing in a two-dimensional lattice of orbital photonic resonators: Phase locking of crossing laser modes

 where $I_{\max}$ and $I_{\min}$ are the maxima and minima intensities around the central interference peak.
 At low power, in the spontaneous emission regime (see the inset at $P/P_{th}=0.1$), no fringes are observed in the two overlapping spots in the CCD, resulting in visibility close to zero.
 At high power, the observation of deep stable fringes with high visibility (see the inset at $P/P_{th}=2$) in our continuous wave experiment with integration times of the order of several seconds confirms the robust energy and phase locking of the two lasing energy lines.

 We now address the conditions for polarization locking in the crossed lines laser.
 Figure~\ref{fig6}(d) displays the measured spectrum resolved in linear polarization at $P=1.2P_{th}$ for photon energies at the top of $sp$ band.
 The measurements are done at two different spatial points corresponding to the circles in the horizontal and vertical arms in Fig.~\ref{fig6}(c).
 For the horizontal lasing line, the top of the $sp$ band is split in modes with perpendicular linear polarizations.
 As discussed above for a single line excitation, the origin of this splitting is related to the blueshift of the lasing line at high excitation powers.
 The top panel of Fig.~\ref{fig6}(d) shows explicitly this splitting.
 The majority of the emission is in the lasing mode with vertical polarization (blue line), which emits at lower energy than the horizontal polarization (red line).
-Note that at higher pump powers, the vertical polarized intensity largely overwhelms the horizontally polarized emission.
+Note that at higher pump powers, the vertical polarized intensity largely overwhelms the horizontally polarized emission, the power in the spectra displayed in Fig.~\ref{fig6}(d) was chosen such that the polarization splitting could be easily visible.
 If we now focus on the spectra emitted by the vertical line, we observe the same hierarchy of splittings but now rotated by $90^{\circ}$: the majority of the emission is also in the vertical polarization (blue line), but now this mode is at higher energy than the horizontally polarized emission (red line).
 The splitting is 0.12~meV in both lines.